 It is everywhere you look today – screens.
-Walking through the store I can account at least ten people staring into their phone and not paying attention to what they are doing.
+Walking through the store I can count at least ten people staring into their phones and not paying attention to what they are doing.
 This new era of technology is having a big impact on children and not always in a good way.

 Consider how much time you spent in front of the TV and compare that to today’s average and I bet it is more than doubled.
 There is so much out there that doesn’t need a battery or cell service that kids can (and should) be enjoying.